tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 2. The laundry list of questions are no longer "frequently asked."
 They're just a long string of miscellaneous questions.
 No one wants to title it "Miscellaneous questions" or "Random questions" or "A bunch of questions in an endless list," but that's what it is.

-3. This approach doesn't scale.
-You can't just keep adding more and more questions to your list.
-At some point you need to actually write and organize information about how to use your software.
-The FAQ doesn't have any user goals where the needed details can be integrated into, so there's no alternative but to simply add another question in the ever-growing list.
+3. This question-list approach doesn't scale.
+The FAQ doesn't have any user goals where the needed details can be integrated into, so there's no alternative space to add a needed detail but to simply add another question in the ever-growing list.

 4. There's no hierarchy to the list.
 Each question is just as important as the others, which means the trivial questions dilute focus from the more important questions.

 ## FAQ is an easy writing model